 DM: There are a few reasons this project interested me.
-First, before this edition published, the most recent edition was from 2013.
+First, before this edition was published, the most recent edition was from 2013.
 So much has changed in the past five years, especially where it’s related to eating disorders.
 So, when I was approached about creating a revised version with updated, relevant content, I knew it would be a great opportunity to again collaborate with like-minded professionals and share the knowledge I’ve gained throughout my career treating patients with eating disorders.
 Having invested an entire career in adolescent medicine, I’ve learned a lot and thought it valuable to give back to a community that helped to mold me.

 Second, I enjoy teaching!
 I love that what I have to share helps others learn, and it helps me stay energized as well.
 Teaching people earlier in their career brings a lot of energy and optimism that sustains even seasoned veterans, but teaching colleagues and specialists in other disciplines is also life-giving because eager learners refreshes and motivates me.